Seth-Wolfgang/IVSparse-dev/README.md

 * Eigen vector has 0's in it
 * Eigen vector is not being properly converted to SRLE -> But its close!
 Test case did show its working, but random case does NOT
 * Optimize Optimize Optimize
+* Turn iterator into a subclass of the constructor

 # Optional: